Compose-and-Dragons/dungeon.v1/README.md

 # Dungeon v1

-`.vscode` directory is mandatory.
+`.vscode` directory is **mandatory**.
 Some settings and extensions are used to improve the display of documents and source code and to facilitate the presentation.

 > This is a one player dungeon game using.